Dikshita25/my-blogs/posts/lighthouse_with_GA.md

 ```

-- Lets proceed with configuring our yaml file
+<br> - Lets proceed with configuring our yaml file

 ```